tunroam/paper/report/720future.md

 The current protocol recommends IP protocol and port number filtering.
 An attacker could use the identity to point to an DoH DNS resolver (e.g. `06443_11443a@[8.8.8.8|1.1.1.1]`) and use that to resolve a website.
-When the IP address of the website is know, the attacker disconnects and reconnects, with the IP address of the website set in the `anonid` realm.
+When the IP address of the website is known, the attacker disconnects and reconnects, with the IP address of the website set in the `anonid` realm.